 Everyone wants to remain anonymous over the web, but complete anonymity is like a dream.
-While you browse, you’re always being tracked and monitored and this is because of browser fingerprinting.
-But what is browser fingerprinting and what does it do?
-It is a sneaky technique that allows websites and services to collect information about you.
-The information includes your browser, location, language, and other details by using scripts for identification purposes.
+While you browse, you’re always being tracked and monitored because of browser fingerprinting.
+But what is browser fingerprinting, and what does it do?

-1. Use the best Secure Browsers
+1. Use the best secure browsers

-The mainstream browsers work like a data collection tool and violate your digital privacy.
-They gather information by tracking your online activities and later sell it to advertising companies or third parties to earn revenue.
-If you want to enjoy an anonymous web browsing experience, you should start using secure web browsers.
-These browsers ensure robust browser security and allow you to surf the web by wiping out intrusive ads, cookies, and trackers and protecting against malware.
-Moreover, they do come with features that prevent browser fingerprinting and crypto mining attempts.
+The mainstream browsers work like data collection tools and violate your digital privacy.
+They gather information by tracking your online activities and sell it to advertising companies or third parties to earn revenue.
+To enjoy an anonymous web browsing experience, you should start using secure web browsers.

 Some of the best private browsers are as follows: